HUGE FLEET LEAVES JAPAN FOR PEARL HARBOR

 Route of the Japanese Pearl Harbor Striking Force, December 1941

-Above: Route of the Japanese Pearl Harbor Striking Force to and from Pearl Harbor (bold black).
+Above: This postwar U.S. map is derived from an original Japanese map that uses Tokyo time to chart the movement of the Japanese Pearl Harbor Striking Force to and from Pearl Harbor, Hawaii (bold black).
 Routes of U.S. aircraft carriers Enterprise (red) and Lexington (blue) in early December are shown to the west of the Hawaiian Islands (right bottom corner).
+Had the 2 American carriers been caught in Japanese crosshairs north of the Hawaiian Islands, their resting place might have been in waters too deep for salvage operations.

 Adm.
 Isoruku Yamamoto, 1884–1943General of the Army George Marshall, 1880–1959

 Right: George Marshall (1880–1959), Chief of Staff of the Army since September 1939, had visited Oahu in 1940 and considered Hawaii “the strongest fortress in the world.”
-In May 1941 he reported to President Roosevelt that “enemy carriers and escorts and transports will begin to come under air attack at a distance of 750 miles” should it come to that.
+In May 1941 he reported to President Roosevelt that “enemy carriers and escorts and transports will begin to come under air attack at a distance of 750 miles,” or 1,207 km, should it come to that.
 He concluded that “a major attack against Oahu is considered impractical.”

 Vice Admiral Chūichi Nagumo, 1887–1944Captain Mitsuo Fuchida, 1902–1976